20+ Places to Get Presidential in the DMV

 Lincoln Memorial

-Little did we know when construction began in 1914 that the Lincoln Memorial, a widely recognized memorial dedicated to our nation’s 16th president, would become the most visited site on the National Mall!
-Before visiting, please check this destination’s website to determine its operating status.
+Dedicated to our nation’s 16th president, the Lincoln Memorial is one of the most visited sites on the National Mall!
+Before visiting, please check the official website to determine its current operating status.

 Thomas Jefferson Memorial

-An ode to classical architecture, the Thomas Jefferson Memorial features a grand rotunda and a bronze statue of this founding father and third President of the United States.
-Before visiting, please check this destination’s website to determine its operating status.
+An ode to classical architecture, the Thomas Jefferson Memorial features a grand rotunda and a bronze statue of this founding father and third President.
+Check the website for the latest visitor alerts.

 Franklin Delano Roosevelt Memorial

-The Franklin Delano Roosevelt Memorial is filled with iconic quotes from one of our most prolific Presidents, our nation’s 32nd.
-Before visiting, please check this destination’s website to determine its operating status.
+The Franklin Delano Roosevelt Memorial is filled with iconic quotes from our nation’s 32nd President.
+Before visiting, check the website for operating hours.

 George Washington’s Birthday Parade